shramov/tll/src/processor/processor.rst

 Worker settings
 ~~~~~~~~~~~~~~~

+Worker is a separate thread that runs processor loop on objects that belongs to it.
+Loop implements
+rules of object polling and processing:

+ - Object in ``Error`` and ``Closed`` states is not processed.
+ - On suspend channel with all children is marked inactive and is not processed until resumed.
+ - All channels are divided into two lists: objects with polling capabilities (e.g. with file
+   descriptor on Linux) and without.
+Objects that can not be polled are processed periodically.
+ - If object sets ``Pending`` dcap to indicate pending data it is added to special list and is
+   processed in next immediate step.
+Number of pending steps is limited so other channels will get
+   some attention too.

 Workers are declared implicitly with ``worker`` keyword in object definition, without keyword
 ``default`` worker is assumed.
 Worker parameters are defined in ``processor.worker.{name}`` subtree: